A randomized controlled experimental design method will be adopted.

 Control: HCC resection

-Patients who are randomized to this group will receive hepatectomy.
+Patients who are randomized to this group will receive hepatic resection.
 Principles of surgery: 1.
 Complete tumor resection by eye; 2.
 Absence of residual tumor at the margin of resection; 3.
-Regular/irregular hepatic segmentectomy, partial hepatectomy or extensive hepatectomy of liver tissues that are burdened by the tumor.
-After hepatectomy, >30% of residual liver volume should be spared in normal patients, and >40% of residual liver volume should be spared in cirrhosis patients.
+Regular/irregular hepatic segmentectomy, partial hepatic resection or extensive hepatic resection of liver tissues that are burdened by the tumor.
+After hepatic resection, >30% of residual liver volume should be spared in normal patients, and >40% of residual liver volume should be spared in cirrhosis patients.

 After successful femoral artery catheterization, 5-Fr angiography catheters will be used for complete radiography of the celiac artery, the hepatic artery proper, left and right hepatic arteries and their branches, and 2.8-Fr micro-catheters will be used for complete radiography of the tumor's nutrient arteries and the extrahepatic blood supply such as the inferior phrenic arteries.
 After micro-catheter superselective catheterization, lipiodol-epirubicin emulsions and 5% sodium bicarbonate injection solutions will be used for perfusion of chemotherapy drugs.
 Different sizes of embolic microspheres will be used alternatively for chemoembolization.
 For nutrient arteries of relatively large tumors, different sizes of spring coils will be used to block the blood flow to eventually achieve total occlusion of the tumor's nutrient artery.